 Here at Park Vets we strive to look after the emotional well being of your pet, as well as its medical needs.
 By giving sound behavioural advice we hope to optimise the relationship between owner and pet, so allowing you to enjoy the huge rewards of pet ownership.

-As yet, we don’t offer kitten parties, but our vets and nurses will be only too happy to answer any questions about behavioural issues that your kitten may have.
+Our vets and nurses will be only too happy to answer any questions about behavioural issues that your puppy or kitten may have.

 As your pup or kitten grows up, many annoying habits may surface (as with any adolescent!).

 Why not book a free ‘youth club’ appointment with one of our veterinary nurses – you can discuss any behavioural issues that your canine or feline ‘teenager’ may have, and maybe we can explain and solve the problem before it gets out of hand!